 Interviews shall be granted only to those applicants that meet the publicized deadline.

-Extenuating circumstances may be granted at the discretion of the Chair of the Hiring Committee with consultation with the Vice President of Student Affairs or the Director of Human Resources.
+Extenuating circumstances may be granted at the discretion of the Chair of the Hiring Committee with consultation of the Vice President (ministration) or the Director of Human Resources.

 All applicants shall be granted an interview, unless their application is deemed to be below expectations by the Chair of the Hiring Committee or are otherwise ineligible for the position as outlined in Section B.3.